ncagle/DNS-over-HTTPS/WebSockets.md

 # Ping pong

 By default libcurl does ping/pongs transparently without involving the application.

-TBD: do we need to offer the ability to send/recv "custom" pings?
+They can be set to "manual mode" with `CURLOPT_WS_OPTIONS`.